 (6) With effect from the day that the divorce becomes final, Church Council may terminate the employment relationship, if continued employment would be detrimental to the congregation or the Church.

-(7) During the divorce proceedings and until the divorce becomes final in accordance with paragraph (6) the Pastor may be relieved temporarily of all or part of his duties.
+(7) During the divorce proceedings and until the divorce becomes final in accordance with Section 22(6) the Pastor may be relieved temporarily of all or part of his duties.
 Another appropriate duty may be assigned to him during this period.
 The Pastor is entitled to be given a hearing.
-A review in terms of section 31 does not suspend these provisions.
+A review in terms of Section 31 does not suspend these provisions.

-(8) If application is made to declare the marriage null and void the provisions of paragraph 22(4) to 22(7) apply mutatis mutandis.
+(8) If application is made to declare the marriage null and void the provisions of Section 22(4) to (7) apply mutatis mutandis.

 Section 23 In Public

-(1) The Pastor may accept an additional engagement outside of his official duties only if it is consistent with his calling and the conscientious performance his official duties.
+(1) The Pastor may accept an additional engagement outside of his official duties only if it is consistent with his calling and the conscientious performance of his official duties.

 (2) The acceptance of such an engagement, whether honorary or against payment or on the basis of profit sharing, requires the prior consent of Church Council which may be withdrawn at any time.
 This provision includes the acceptance of guardianship, trusteeship or executorship.